shahab-sarmashghi/RESPECT/README.md

 to the first estimate) you can stop.
 Otherwise, you might need to repeat this process until the target coverage range is acheived.

+## Note on Gurobi licenses
+If you want to run Gurobi on a single machine, select *free academic license* when you visit the link in step 4.
+It will direct you to create an account and request a free academic license.
+At the end, it generates a code for you to run with `grbgetkey` command (ex. `grbgetkey 253e22f3-...`) that creates a license file and writes it to a default location.
+When Gurobi is run, it looks for the license file in the defualt locations.
+You can use the environment variable `GRB_LICENSE_FILE` to specify a license file saved in a non-defualt location (or when you are managing multiple licenses, see below).

+If you want to run Gurobi on a cluster, you can either install a separate license on each node using the above method, or use a *floating* license.
+When using separate licenses on a shared file system, you can use `GRB_LICENSE_FILE` environment variable to set the license file for each node properly before running RESPECT on that node.
+For example, let's say you have 2 nodes.
+You obtain two separate license files (ex, gurobi_1.lic, gurobi_2.lic), and choose the right license file by running `export GRB_LICENSE_FILE=path_to_license_file` before running REPSECT.
+However, this approach isn't useful for HPCs that use job scheduling systems to manage their workload across many nodes.
+In such cases, you can use a floating license which is still free for academic purposes, however, you need to ask your system admin to submit a request to Gurobi help center as directed [here][9].
+After a floating license is obtained and installed on the head node (see [here][10]), a token sever should be started on the head node using `grb_ts` command .
+Lastly, each worker node neads a client license which is a simple text file specifying the address of head node on the local network (see [here][11]).
+Now, using a single Gurobi floating license on the head node which runs a token server, Gurobi can be run on all other worker nodes.

 [1]: https://doi.org/10.1371/journal.pcbi.1009449
 [2]: http://www.genome.umd.edu/jellyfish.html